 Varieties for the Central Valley

-Historically speaking, the varieties of avocados that have grown well in the Central Valley have been thin-skin types such as Mexicola, Puebla, Duke, Zutano, and Susan.
+Historically speaking, the varieties of avocados that have grown well in the Central Valley have been thin-skin types such as Mexicola, Puebla, Duke, Zutano, Bacon, and Susan.
 I’ve seen large avocado trees of these types myself in different parts of the Central Valley.
 Most of these varieties mature in the fall or winter.
 These types of avocados are often referred to as “Mexican.”

 Varieties that have thicker skin and mature in the spring or summer (a year to 18 months after flowering) are more sensitive to cold and heat, unfortunately, but most folks consider them best in terms of overall eating quality.
 Some examples are Hass, Sharwil, Gwen, Fuerte, Reed, and Nabal.
 These types are often called “Guatemalan.”